yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

         # Capture 20 frames @ 1024x768
         $ cam -c1 --stream width=1024,height=768,pixelformat=UYVY -C20

-    **Note:** Due to a bug in the driver only UYVY format works with libcamera tool.
-You can still manually change the format using media-ctl to use with other tools.

     To save the raw YUV frames to SD card for viewing later use the -F option:

     ::